Why is integrated marketing THE buzz phrase in education marketing?

 Integration is all about creating a coordinated experience that moves a person from awareness to interest to action.
 We’ve learned that not to talk at teachers, but to find ways to have a conversation with them.
+No one likes to be talked at…it’s all about being social right?
 To do this, we use our knowledge of educators, their response to online and offline marketing channels, and what messages connect best with them at a particular time.

 Each social channel has a distinctive feel, style, and audience.
 Each client message needs to be crafted to fit the social medium and make the most of it.
 The mix for each marketing campaign is informed by the client’s specific audience and goals—whether it is to create a funnel, drive traffic to their own site, or to start a buzz with viral content.

 A well-integrated campaign builds in impact across channels.
 For example, a web advertising campaign can generate awareness that gets an email opened.
 The email leads to a landing page with a downloadable case study.
 The case study quotes teachers who learned about your product from an online community.
 Your presence on the online community generates teacher ideas on how to use your product and Tweets with their responses.
 The Tweets drive interest from teachers with similar product needs…and so on, and so on.
 It’s all about starting that initial “conversation!”

 How do you determine the right channels to use?
 Start by thinking about the customer experience: how do people use this channel?
 Do they read or skim?
 Are they actively researching or just keeping up with the news?
 Are they chatting with peers or seeking the advice of an expert?
 Are you trying to raise awareness, start a conversation, or make a conversion?
 Mapping your message to where it will appear—and to its role in engaging your audience—will ensure you are delivering the right content at the right time.